From zero surgeries to candidates for exotic definite four-manifolds: Introduction

 In principle, the same idea can be used to produce examples of exotic smooth structures on $\#^n \CP$ for $n \geq 1$.
 The work of Freedman \cite{Freedman} and Donaldson \cite{Donaldson} implies that every simply-connected, positive definite, smooth, closed $4$-manifold is homeomorphic to $\#^n \CP$ for some $n$.
 It is unknown if $W=\#^n \CP$ admits exotic smooth structures.
 Let $\Wo = W \setminus \intB$ and define a knot to be {\em H-slice in $W$} it bounds a smoothly embedded nullhomologous disk in $\Wo$.
 If we found knots $K$ and $K'$ such that

 we would produce an exotic smooth structure on $W$.
 Note that we could obstruct $K'$ from being H-slice in $\#^n \CP$ by showing that Rasmussen's $s$ invariant satisfies $s(K') < 0$; see \cite{MMSW}.

 Techniques for constructing pairs of knots with homeomorphic $n$-surgeries first appeared in the late 70's, see \cite{Lickorish1, Akb2Dhom, Lickorish2}; for $n=0$, see \cite{Brakes}.
 Other fundamentally distinct constructions were given in \cite{Osoinach} and \cite{Yasui}.
 Some of these constructions always produce knots such that not only are the 0-surgeries homeomorphic, but in fact the traces are diffeomorphic \cite{Akb2Dhom, Lickorish2, Brakes}.
-Others of these constructions sometimes produce knots with diffeomorphic traces \cite{AJOT}.
+Other constructions sometimes produce knots with diffeomorphic traces \cite{AJOT}.
 Producing knots with diffeomorphic traces is useful for some purposes, for example for the proof that Conway's knot is not slice \cite{Pic2}.
 But pairs of knots with the same trace are not useful for obtaining exotic structures in the manner described above, as the trace embedding lemma (\cite{FoxMilnor}, see Lemma \ref{lem:TEL}) readily implies that if $K$ is H-slice in some manifold $W$, then so is $K'$.

-In this paper, in order to produce a wide selection of examples, we give a fully general framework for constructing pairs of knots with homeomorphic $0$-surgeries.
+In this paper, in order to produce the broadest possible selection of candidates for exotic homotopy spheres built using 0-surgery homeomorphisms we give a fully general framework for constructing pairs of knots with homeomorphic $0$-surgeries.
 Our framework is based on $3$-component links of the following form.